pagkly/Zed/Investopedia3/What is a home office expense.md

 2. Subtract the expenses from the business that are not related to the use of the home from the gross income related to the business use of the home.
 If these expenses are greater than the gross income from the business use of the home, then you cannot take a deduction for this business use of the home.
 3. Take the smaller of the amounts from (1) and (2).
 This is the amount you can deduct for this qualified business use of your home using the simplified method.

 Other rules apply that limit the filer's ability to use the simplified method.
-For example, if you share the space with another person you can't both deduct the same space.10 Other restrictions are listed in [Publication 587](https://www.irs.gov/pub/irs-pdf/p587.pdf).
+For example, if you share the space with another person you can't both deduct the same space.10 Other restrictions are listed in [[Publication 587]](https://www.irs.gov/pub/irs-pdf/p587.pdf).

 ## Real World Examples of Home Office Expenses

-As an example, consider a [freelance](https://www.investopedia.com/taxes/file-early-tax-return/) writer who operates their own business out of their home.
+As an example, consider a [[freelance]](https://www.investopedia.com/taxes/file-early-tax-return/) writer who operates their own business out of their home.
 They have a dedicated office space which is approximately 200 square feet, a cell phone that is only used for work-related calls and a subscription to a magazine that provides editorial leads to writers.
 All these items are tax-deductible as home office expenses, including the 200 square feet of the writer’s house, since that room is used for business purposes.

 Additionally, the writer can deduct the ink that they use to print contracts out, the full cost of the all-in-one printer that they had to purchase to be able to send those signed contracts in and any industry-related training they complete.